borea17/borea17.github.io/_posts/2020-07-16-spatial_broadcast_decoder_summary.md

   equivariance (i.e., shifting an object in the input equally shifts its representation in the output) in CNNs<sup>[2](#myfootnote2)</sup>
   hinders learning this task: The filters have by design no information about their position.
-Thus, the network must learn to decode spatial information without having them resulting in a complicated function which makes optimization difficult.
+Thus, coordinate transformations result in complicated functions which makes optimization difficult.
   E.g., changing the input coordinate slighlty might push the resulting function in a completelty different direction.

     **CoordConv Solution**: To overcome this problem, [Liu et al.
   (2018)](https://arxiv.org/abs/1807.03247) propose to